com-480-data-visualization/com-480-PieChartMasters/README.md

 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).
 >

+We chose multiple datasets to capture both micro-level (mortgage lending) and macro-level (unemployment, global indicators) dimensions of the 2008 financial crisis.
+By combining data from the CFPB, FRED, World Bank, and others, we aim to highlight how individual borrower behavior and institutional practices intersected with broader market forces, culminating in a historic economic downturn.

 **1. Economic and Market Data in the USA**
 - **US Real Estate Prices (FRED – ASPUS)**
   - **Usage**: Compare real estate prices before and after the crisis.